beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

     - Learning XOR
     - Feedforward Neural Networks
 - Regularization for Deep Learning

+## A/B Testing
+- How to Do A/B Testing
+- A/B Testing with Python

 ## Projects and Tutorials
 (located in the projects folder)